datalens-tech/datalens-backend/kb/development_guides/plugins/dl_core_plugin.md

   connector-specific settings
   – there may be more than one definition for a single connector

-- `CoreSourceDefinition` – the DataSource object, its specification and storage scheme – there is usually more than one definition for a single connector
+- `CoreSourceDefinition` – the DataSource object, its specification and storage schema – there is usually more than one definition for a single connector

 - `CoreConnector` – combines the definition classes listed above and defines the mapping of sqlalchemy type generators to the data types of the source